sramteke171/js-geometry/readme.md

 1. Go to your `script.js` file and add a console.log, i.e: `console.log("script file is linked")`.
 1. Open the file `index.html` in your brownser, and open your console (**command** + **option** + **i**)
 1. You should be able to see your message in the console.log, if you are not seeing your message go to step 5 and review your steps from there.
+1. Submit your work by creating a new pull request.

 ### :heavy_exclamation_mark: Don't forget to commit your progress

 ## Rectangle